hachkingtohach1/Shop/README.md

  ```

  # Update ?
- - I think, i will make custom setting for it! 😁
+ - I think, i will make custom setting with UI for it! 😁

  # Ending
 - Thanks for downloading!